Thangamalai Ragasiyam: Plot

 Gajendran, a prince, is separated from his parents by his father's foe at a very young age.
 He grew up as a ferocious and vicious caveman.
-Then he meets Amutha, who by her word of love and affection turns Gajendran for good.
+He meets Amutha, who by her word of love and affection turns Gajendran for good.
 Both set out to find the secret of Thangamalai to find and save Gajendran's parents.

 Cast

 Cast according to the song book and the opening credits of the film: